terser/terser/README.md

 ### The `unsafe` `compress` option

 It enables some transformations that *might* break code logic in certain contrived cases, but should be fine for most code.
+It assumes that standard built-in ECMAScript functions and classes have not been altered or replaced.
-You might want to try it on your own code, it should reduce the minified size.
-Here's what happens when this flag is on:
+You might want to try it on your own code; it should reduce the minified size.
+Some examples of the optimizations made when this option is enabled:

 - `new Array(1, 2, 3)` or `Array(1, 2, 3)` → `[ 1, 2, 3 ]`
 - `new Object()` → `{}`
 - `String(exp)` or `exp.toString()` → `"" + exp`
 - `new Object/RegExp/Function/Error/Array (...)` → we discard the `new`
+- `"foo bar".substr(4)` → `"bar"`

 ### Conditional compilation